Documentation

 Key metrics

 All profit/loss values are in R-units, not currency amounts.
-1R = 1% of your position (the risk per trade under the fixed risk model).
+By default, 1R = 1% of your position (the default stop-loss distance) — configurable per strategy viariskManagement.
 A result of +10R means the strategy would have returned 10× the risked amount per trade, in aggregate.

 This makes results comparable across strategies and assets regardless of position size, and forces focus on the statistical edge rather than dollar amounts.